 - People who are recovering from drug and alcohol addictions

-The following accommodations are provided at all program activities:
+The following accommodations are provided at ETR program activities but are not available in our other programs and services:

 - Attendant care